kerkathy/compiler-hw1/report/README.md

 ## Feedback to T.A.s

 Overall, the explanation is super clear and the hints are indeed helpful.
 TA's answer about my question also helped A LOT.
 Thank you so much from the bottom of my heart!!
 However, in my humble opinion, the explanation in the scientific section is a little bit unclear.
-It'll be perfect if it's modefied as :
+It'll be perfect if it's modified as :

-where the coefficient a is a nonzero real number (a nonzero ***decimal*** integer or a nonzero floating-point decimal number)
+where the coefficient a is a nonzero real number (a nonzero ***DECIMAL*** integer or a nonzero floating-point decimal number)

-I'm giving this suggestion only because the other part in this part are clearly required to be decimal, so when I read this part I misunderstood the definition of nonzero real number where both nonzero decimal __AND OCTAL__ interger is accpted.
+I'm giving this suggestion only because the other part in this part are clearly required to be decimal, so when I read this part I misunderstood the definition of nonzero real number where __***both***__ nonzero decimal __***AND OCTAL***__ interger is accpted.

 But anyway this is only my perspective.
 My roomate wasn't bothered at this part and she thought that I had been thinking too much :P